Super02/Super02.github.io/README.md

 If you have any questions regarding this extension or other of my projects please join my [Discord server](http://discord.super02.me).

+Thanks to [dnorhoj](https://dnorhoj.github.io/) for making this project to begin with.

 © Copyright Super02 2018 - 2018